Winning or losing a case against you often comes down to these factors

-House: The police can only enter your house with your consent, or with a warrant or in exigent circumstances.
+House: The police can only enter your house with your consent, with a warrant, or in exigent circumstances.
 This could mean when someone has called 911 or there is a circumstance that someone is in danger in the home.

 4. Understand the true scope of giving a statement.
 A statement to the police includes oral, written or audio/video.
 Just because you did not write a statement doesn’t mean you didn’t give a statement because simply speaking to the police is considered giving a statement.